6 Best Shiitake Mushroom Substitutes for Cooking (updated 2023)

 You can opt for porcini mushrooms for your recipe when shiitake mushrooms are unavailable.
 They are delicate, fleshy, round, and smooth.
 Add a special flavor to your recipe with its nutty and deeply rich taste.

 In European cooking, these mushrooms are a popular ingredient.
 If you are making brown sauces or grilling steaks, porcini mushrooms can also add an excellent flavor.
-They also make a delicious choice in pasta and risotto.
+They also make a delicious choice of pasta and risotto.

 A useful piece of advice to remember is to cut the stems and vertical tubes from the mushrooms before cooking.